 Bwindi Impenetrable Forest Park in Uganda is recognized as a UNESCO world heritage site for its breathtaking green/dense forests and creatures that live therein.
-Almost half of the worlds remaining mountain gorillas live in Bwindis forest.
+Almost half of the worlds remaining Mountain gorillas live in Bwindi forest.
 The rest are found in Uganda’s Mgahinga gorilla park, Rwanda’s volcanoes national park and DR Congo’s Virunga National Park.
-Mountain Gorilla tracking is the main activity in Bwindi but several other primates, mammals, reptiles and butterflies also call the park home.
+Mountain gorilla tracking is the main activity in Bwindi but several other primates, mammals, reptiles and butterflies also call the park home.
 The park is a birders paradise and contains over 300 bird species.
-However none of the other activities available in the park compares to Gorilla watching – the ultimate wildlife experience is!
+However none of the other activities available in the park compares to gorilla watching – the ultimate wildlife experience is!

-This 1 Day short gorilla trekking tour package to Bwindi forest is designed for clients who may not have enough time to spare but wish to track the gorillas in one day before heading for work or a meeting/workshop.
+This 1 Day short gorilla trekking tour package to Bwindi forest is designed for clients who may not have enough time to spare but wish to track gorillas in one day before heading for work or a meeting/workshop.
 The package is therefore designed for those who are already in Kisoro or Kabale.
 The final costing includes the price of the gorilla permit which is secured well in advance of the tour.

 You will wake up very early to have breakfast in your hotel.
 A guide/driver from Mission Africa Safaris will pick you up between 5am to 6am depending on whether your hotel is in Kisoro or Kabale.
 Request that the hotel/lodge staff wake you up on time and pack for you lunch, sandwich or other snack.
 Briefing at the park offices usually starts between 7:30am to 8am and is meant to guide you on how to act around the gorillas and what to expect.